Mildred Pierce (film): In television

 In 1976, the ninth episode of the tenth season of The Carol Burnett Show featured a take-off of the film called "Mildred Fierce", with Carol Burnett as Mildred, Vicki Lawrence as Veda, and Harvey Korman as Monte.

 In the third episode of The Deuce, "The Principle Is All", Darlene watches Mildred Pierce with one of her regulars.

+In 2017, Feud showcased the famous rivalry of Crawford and actress Bette Davis (Susan Sarandon), in which Jessica Lange portrays Joan.
+Lange can be seen throughout the series in a variety of flashbacks depicting Crawford's famous roles.
+The Mildred Pierce bit recreates the slapping scene between Mildred and Veda.

 In music

-The eighth track on the 1990 album Goo by alternative rock band Sonic Youth is an instrumental titled "Mildred Pierce".
+The eighth track on the 1990 album Goo by alternative rock band Sonic Youth is titled "Mildred Pierce".

 Other

+A bar and restaurant called Mildred Pierce opened in late 1980 on Manhattan's 46th Street, between Eighth and Ninth Avenues.

 The Gainesville, Florida, restaurant Mildred's Big City Food is named after the film's title character.

+The movie appears as a collectable film reel in 2011's L.A.
+Noire.

 Home media

 Mildred Pierce is available on Region 2 DVD in a single disc edition which includes an 86-minute documentary about the career and personal life of Joan Crawford.
 The documentary features contributions from fellow actors and directors, including Diane Baker, Betsy Palmer, Anna Lee, Anita Page, Cliff Robertson, Virginia Grey, Dickie Moore, Norma Shearer, Ben Cooper, Margaret O'Brien, Judy Geeson, and Vincent Sherman.
 Mildred Pierce is also included in a Region 2 signature collection of Crawford's films with Possessed, Grand Hotel, The Damned Don't Cry, and Humoresque.

 The Region 1 edition is a flipper single disc with "Joan Crawford: The Ultimate Movie Star" documentary and a series of trailer galleries on the reverse of the film.

 Mildred Pierce is available on DVD and Blu-ray from The Criterion Collection for Regions 1 and 2 in a special edition which includes a host of special features, including "Joan Crawford: The Ultimate Movie Star", a 2002 feature-length documentary, a Q&A with actor Ann Blyth from 2006, a conversation on the film between critics Molly Haskell and Robert Polito, an excerpt from The David Frost Show featuring Joan Crawford, a booklet with an essay by critic Imogen Sara Smith, and more.

-It was released on 4K UHD on March 7, 2023 by Criterion.
+It was released on 4K UHD on March 7, 2023, by Criterion.